PeachyPeachSM64/sm64ex-omm/README.md

 ### How do I update *OMM Builder*/*Odyssey Mario's Moveset*?

-If it detects a new version, the builder will ask you if you want to update it when you launch it.<br>As for the *Odyssey Mario's Moveset* mod, the files are automatically updated when running a Build command.
+If it detects a new version, the builder will ask you if you want to update it when you launch it.<br>As for the *Odyssey Mario's Moveset* mod, the files are automatically updated when building a game.

 ---

 ## Speedrunning

-For speedrunners, OMM comes with a LiveSplit auto-splitter.<br>It works with every game that can be built with OMM.
+For speedrunners, *Odyssey Mario's Moveset* comes with a LiveSplit auto-splitter.<br>It works with every game that can be built with *Odyssey Mario's Moveset*.

 An auto-splitter is a script, a small program, that runs through LiveSplit and does the splits automatically, so the player doesn't need to press a key or a button to trigger each one.<br>What it does in *Super Mario 64* is fairly simple:
 - Starts the timer when the player selects a file,